This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Season the turkey cutlet with the Italian seasoning, salt, and pepper.
+• Pat the turkey cutlet dry with a paper towel.
+Season both sides with Italian seasoning, salt, and pepper.

-• Add the flour to the pan and cook, stirring constantly for a minute.
+• Sprinkle the flour over the onions and stir constantly for 1 minute.

 Notes